 Workshop with Educators

-Our first research activity was a workshop in November 2015 at Stanford, which was attended by ten undergraduate science professors from
+Our first research activity was a workshop at Stanford, which was attended by ten undergraduate science professors from

 the states of Washington, Oregon, New York and California, a representative from the semiconductor industry and a representative from the Computer History Museum.The purpose was to critique the existing Silicon Run Series, determine the need for and use of instructional films, and to discuss the upcoming film’s content.